-Navigation:

-The request to meet a 'challenging' Estimated Time of Arrival/departure (ETA/ETD) can lead to shortcuts being taken or insufficient time available for voyage preparation.
+Navigation: The request to meet a 'challenging' Estimated time of arrival/departure (ETA/ETD) can lead to shortcuts being taken or insufficient time available for voyage preparation.
+Examples of this include the Titanic sinking, Herald of the free Enterprise and the more recently the grounding of Rena3.